BeccaHyland/mentor_match_api/README.md

 ## Initial Setup
 Run locally:
+1. Clone the repo found here: (https://github.com/BeccaHyland/mentor_match_api)
+2. Run `bundle` from the CLI.
+3. Run `rails s`
-Clone the repo found here: (https://github.com/BeccaHyland/mentor_match_api) run `bundle` from the CLI. run `rails s` navigate to the endpoint of your choice.
+4. Using `localhost:3000` as the base of your url in browser, add the endpoint of your choice.
 See below.

 ## API Endpoints
 This is documentation for the prototype endpoints which will be deprecated shortly.
 Visit [here](https://github.com/BeccaHyland/mentor_match_api/blob/master/README_endpoints.md) for up-to-date endpoint documentation.